2018 Family Portrait Sessions

 Acne/bruises/cuts.
 It happens.
 Many kids show up to sessions with a fresh bruise or cut and teens are prone to acne.
 I will remove all blemishes that are not permanent.
 If something is beyond my Photoshop capability, I will let you know.
 Scars, moles and birthmarks are not removed.

 Speaking of Photoshop.
 Basic editing and enhancing is done to all images.
-Special requests such as; 'I couldn't find the right color pants, can you change them in Photoshop?' are not fulfilled or may require outsourcing for a fee.
+Special requests such as; 'I couldn't find the right color pants, can you change them in Photoshop?' may require outsourcing for a fee.

 We are blessed to reside in such a beautiful state with all the seasons, however, the fall season is a short one and we are all familiar with the unpredictable nature of the weather.
 So here's the deal with weather reschedules.
 If there are definite rain/storms on your session day, we will certainly reschedule.
 I understand the effort that goes into getting everyone ready for a session.
 If there are spotty storms/rain showers on the radar 2/3 hours before your scheduled session, we will communicate about our options.
 The options may be moving the session location to an area not affected by the weather or reschedule.
 Sessions are not rescheduled for cold/hot weather or undesirable foliage color (i.e. colors have not changed or the leaves have all fallen).

 - Sometimes kids behave better when their parents aren’t around.
-If your child is old enough and you think they will feel safe, try walking away from the session for a minute and let the photographer do their thing.
-Take a bathroom break or go back to the car for something.
+If your child is old enough and you think they will feel safe, try walking away from the session (have one parent in viewing distance) for a minute and let the photographer do their thing.
 Children can sometimes feel overwhelmed when mom, dad, and the photographer are telling them what to do.
 When the photographer can be in charge they are more likely to get better eye contact and more genuine smiles.

 After The Session